RandyPatterson/AOAI_Student/Challenge-02.md

 1. From the project root directory navigate to ```.\Resources\src\``` and open the provided application in Visual Studio or Visual Studio Code.
 If you are using Visual Studio open the solution file ```AOAIWorkshop.sln```.
 If you are using Visual Studio Code, Navigate to the folder ```AOAIWorkshop```.

 1. Build and run the application.
 The application should start and display a chat window.
-In a similar manner to using the Azure Open AI Studio in the previous challenge, you can interact with the chat window by typing a question or prompt and pressing the **Enter** key.
+In a similar manner to using the Azure Open AI Studio in the previous challenge, you can interact with the chat window by typing a question or prompt and pressing the **Send** key.
 Currently, the application will respond with an error message because the AI Model has not been configured.

     <img src="./Resources/images/ch02i01.png" width="75%">